 Monitoring: Reports of sightings by public (request published in hunting/trapping regulation digest), citizen science project at Virginia Tech.

-Research: Recently completed Ph.D. project: Distribution, habitat use, and genetic status of spotted skunks in Virginia.
+Research: No current research.
+New publication from PhD project: Home Range Size and Resource Use by Eastern Spotted Skunks in Virginia.
 Emily Thorne and Dr. Mark Ford, Virginia Tech, principal investigators.

 West Virginia